20 Assessing the Modeling Conditions

 20.6 General Tips for Assessing Assumptions

 Each of the methods presented here are qualitative assessments, which means they are subjective.
 That is okay.
-As the analyst, in consultation with the discipline expert, it is up to us to determine which conditions we are willing to assume are reasonable to impose.
+As the analyst, in consultation with the discipline expert, it is up to us to determine which conditions we believe it is reasonable to impose.
 That is, with which conditions do we believe the data are consistent?
 Here are four overall things to keep in mind.

 First, do not spend an extraordinary amount of time examining any one residual plot.
 If we stare at a plot too long, we can convince ourselves there is a pattern in anything.
 We are looking for glaring evidence that the data is not consistent with the conditions we have imposed on our model.
 This is especially true when we have only a few observations.
 In these settings, reading plots can be very difficult.
 Again, it is about what we are comfortable assuming.

 Second, we have chosen the language carefully throughout this chapter.
-We have never once stated that a condition “was satisfied.”
+We have never once stated that a condition “is satisfied.”
 When we perform an analysis, we are making an assumption that the conditions are satisfied.
-We can never prove that they are; we can only show that the data is consistent with a particular set of conditions.
+We can never prove that they are satisfied; we can only show that the data is consistent with a particular set of conditions.
 We can, however, provide evidence that a condition is violated.
-When that is the case, we should be wary of trusting the resulting p-values and confidence intervals which are constructed from imposing that condition.
+When that is the case, we should be wary of trusting the resulting p-values and confidence intervals that are constructed from imposing that questionable condition.
 This is not unlike hypothesis testing; just as we can never prove the null hypothesis is true, we cannot prove that a condition is satisfied.
-The graphics are constructed using residuals, but what we are looking for comes from how we expect the residuals to behave if a particular condition is true.
+The graphics are constructed using residuals, but what we are looking for comes from how we expect the residuals to behave if a particular condition about the errors is true.
 Just because residuals behave a certain way, however, does not guarantee a condition is or is not met.
 Just like hypothesis testing, we are looking for what we are able to discern given the data.

-We cannot prove a condition is satisfied; we can only hope to show the data is consistent with the condition and it is therefore reasonable to assume it is satisfied.
+We cannot prove a condition is satisfied; we can only hope to show the data is consistent with the condition and that it is therefore reasonable to assume the condition is satisfied.

 Third, any conditions required for a particular analysis should be assessed.
 If our sample is not consistent with the necessary conditions, we should choose a different analysis.
-The inference we obtain from an analysis is only reliable if the data is consistent with any necessary conditions.
+The inference we obtain from an analysis is only reliable if the data is consistent with any necessary conditions required to implement that analysis.